 The Middle School Physical Education program combines a general overview of sport skills and wellness components.
 Age appropriate activities are introduced and incorporated in each class activity.
-The focus for each student will be to increase her knowledge and understanding of good health, wellness, and the skills and rules that govern a variety of sports and games.
-Areas of concentration this year will include the proper understanding and use of the fitness room and indoor track, field hockey, tennis, outdoor soccer, basketball, indoor soccer, team handball, badminton, lacrosse, and softball.
+The focus for each student is to increase her knowledge and understanding of good health, wellness, and the skills and rules that govern a variety of sports and games.
+Yearly activities include individual and team sports, opportunities for students to teach and learn games from their classmates, and group problem-solving activities that originate from the Project Adventure Outdoor Education philosophy.